ktbs/ktbs/doc/source/concepts/abstract_api.rst

     Return the list of the traces of which this trace is a source.

     :rtype: [Trace]

+.. function:: list_contexts()

+    Return the data graphs providing contextual information for this trace.

+    :rtype: [DataGraph]

 .. function:: list_obsels(begin:int?, end:int?, reverse:bool?)